Variant Perception

 Disagreement 1 — FY2027 EPS is anchored too low

 The consensus view is that FY2027 EPS should print roughly flat to FY2026 because OBBBA Medicaid implementation and a stabilized hospital book together cancel out USPI growth and buybacks.
-Our evidence disagrees: the buyback math alone — $1.4B annually at the FY25 cadence against a $17B market cap — mechanically retires roughly 7–8% of the float per year, lifting per-share earnings even in a flat consolidated EBITDA case.
-Layer on top USPI's 76% commercial/Medicare mix (structurally insulated from Medicaid policy) and management's 2025 cost-discipline trajectory (SWB at 40.2% in Q4, best-in-class versus HCA ~41–42% and UHS ~46%), and a $300–400M hospital EBITDA hit from OBBBA still leaves per-share earnings growing 8–12% from FY2026.
-If we are right, consensus would have to concede a $1.50–$2.00 FY2027 EPS reset and roughly half the $187-vs-$240 PT gap closes on the numerator alone.
-The cleanest disconfirming signal is management refusing to provide directional 2027 commentary at the Q3 2026 call — that would tell us OBBBA exposure is bigger than we model.
+Our evidence disagrees: the buyback math alone — $1.4B annually at the FY25 cadence against a $17B market cap — retires roughly 7–8% of the float per year, lifting per-share earnings even in a flat consolidated EBITDA case.
+Layer on USPI's 76% commercial/Medicare mix (structurally insulated from Medicaid policy) and management's 2025 cost-discipline trajectory (SWB at 40.2% in Q4, best-in-class versus HCA ~41–42% and UHS ~46%), and a $300–400M hospital EBITDA hit from OBBBA still leaves per-share earnings growing 8–12% from FY2026.
+The cleanest disconfirming signal is management declining to provide directional 2027 commentary at the Q3 2026 call — that would suggest OBBBA exposure is larger than we model.

 Disagreement 2 — Hospital margin floor is ~16%, not the ~14% bear case embeds

-The consensus view treats Q1 2026's same-hospital RPAA of -1.5% as evidence that the post-divestiture margin reset is fragile and that hospital EBITDA margin compresses 200 bps as exchange and Medicaid mix erode commercial.
+The consensus view reads Q1 2026's same-hospital RPAA of -1.5% as evidence that the post-divestiture margin reset is fragile and that hospital EBITDA margin compresses 200 bps as exchange and Medicaid mix erode commercial.
 Our evidence disagrees: the 16.7% Q1 hospital margin already absorbs the EPTC step-down, commercial rates have been publicly described as "secured through 2027 above prior years," and the kept hospital portfolio is concentrated in TX/FL non-expansion-state markets where commercial payer mix is structurally stickier than the consolidated peer set.
-The bear is right that exchange admissions remain a 2026 headwind; we disagree on how much of that flows to margin, because (a) the kept facilities have higher commercial-share floors and (b) state-directed payment caps in OBBBA hit expansion-state programs harder than the non-expansion programs Tenet relies on.
-If we are right, ~200 bps of defended hospital margin is worth ~$300M of segment EBITDA — roughly $2–3B of equity value at 6–7x.
+The bear is right that exchange admissions remain a 2026 headwind; we disagree on how much flows to margin, because (a) the kept facilities have higher commercial-share floors and (b) OBBBA state-directed payment caps hit expansion-state programs harder than the non-expansion programs Tenet relies on.
+If correct, ~200 bps of defended hospital margin is worth ~$300M of segment EBITDA — roughly $2–3B of equity value at 6–7x.
 The cleanest disconfirming signal is two consecutive quarters of hospital RPAA below -2%, or SWB ratio re-expanding above 41%.

 Disagreement 3 — The "10% FCF yield" overstates owner-level economics by ~30%

 This one runs against the bull.
-Independent valuation screens (AlphaSpread base case $312, ~40% undervalued) anchor on the FY2026 FCF guide of $2.5–2.8B and back out an attractive headline yield.
-Our evidence disagrees: ~$700M of segment cash leaks to noncontrolling-interest distributions before equity holders see a dollar (FY26 guide post-NCI: $1.6–1.83B), the $1.9B CommonSpirit-Conifer payment is a one-time contract buyout that inflates 2026–2028 CFO by ~$600M annually then disappears, and FY25 cash-taxes ran $821M below FY24 because the divestiture-gain tax bill was paid in the prior year.
-Strip those three out and durable owner-level FCF is closer to $1.7B — a ~9% equity yield rather than ~13%.
-Consensus would have to concede that the right multiple frame is closer to fair value than deep value, which doesn't break the bull case but caps the rerate beyond ~$220.
+Independent valuation screens (AlphaSpread base case $312, ~40% undervalued) anchor on the FY2026 FCF guide of $2.5–2.8B.
+Our evidence disagrees: ~$700M of segment cash flows to noncontrolling-interest holders before equity holders see a dollar (FY26 guide post-NCI: $1.6–1.83B), the $1.9B CommonSpirit-Conifer payment is a one-time contract buyout that inflates 2026–2028 CFO by ~$600M annually then disappears, and FY25 cash-taxes ran $821M below FY24 because the divestiture-gain tax bill was paid in the prior year.
+Strip those out and durable owner-level FCF is closer to $1.7B — a ~9% equity yield rather than ~13%.
+The right multiple frame is closer to fair value than deep value, which doesn't refute the bull case but caps the upside scenario closer to ~$220.
 The cleanest disconfirming signal is FY2026 reported FCF after NCI printing toward the high end of the $1.6–1.83B band with Conifer cash explicitly carved out — a sign the run-rate is genuinely $2.0B+.

 Evidence That Changes the Odds